RuiyingLu/HVQ-Trans/README.md

 ## Noting
 We have also released our well-trained checkpoint on MVTec at: https://pan.baidu.com/s/1vPWwcWLAHINmE8_RsxW9Hw?pwd=2PME, Extract code：2PME.
 It is free to download the checkpoint and put it at "\experiments\MVTec-AD\checkpoints\HVQ_TR_switch\best_\"

 "models.HVQ_TR_switch_OT" refers to the model with OT strategy and "models.HVQ_TR_switch" refers to the model without OT strategy.
 We have offered both choices for users.
+Note that the SOTA performances in our paper are abtained with "models.HVQ_TR_switch_OT".

 ## Welcome to discuss with us (luruiying@xidian.edu.cn) and cite our paper: